shivanshdave/2020-432/classes/class14/README.md

 ## Today's Announcements

 1. There is a [Minute Paper after Class 14](http://bit.ly/432-2020-minute-14), due at 2 PM on Friday 2020-03-06.
 2. The [Course Notes](https://thomaselove.github.io/2020-432-book/) have been updated to include Chapters 16, 18, and 21-24, along with placeholders for 17, 19 and 20.
+I also fixed a couple of typos near the bottom of Chapter 14, in the text describing validation results.
 3. For Project 2, I specified [some data sources I'd be pleased to see used more](https://github.com/THOMASELOVE/2020-432/blob/master/projects/project2/README.md#suggested-data-sources).

 ## Some Project 1 Tips